 A Femur fracture is a rare, but very serious injury caused by sudden, severe trauma.
 If you suspect a fracture seek emergency medical attention immediately.
-Here we explain treatment and recovery from a broken thigh bone.

 Signs & symptoms